-You can buy Conchita Wurst’s “Being Conchita: We Are Unstoppable’ at Amazon in the US, at Amazon in the UK, on Kindle in the UK, on your own country’s Amazon, on her publisher’s website, and, of course, at many local bookshops.
+You can buy Conchita Wurst’s “Being Conchita: We Are Unstoppable’ on all major online bookshops, on her publisher’s website, and, of course, at many local bookshops.

 I recommend you do.
 It’s beautifully done, stuffed full of colorful photographs, most of which you will never have seen before, and it adds just a bit more to figuring out the enigma that is Conchita Wurst.
 I loved it.